 You can’t go wrong with adorable cinnamon-sugar spiced pumpkin donuts!
 They’re a great option for a fun-filled breakfast the whole family will love.

 Just be sure you have some donut baking molds.
-If you don’t, they are super inexpensive and totally worth it if you plan on making more donut recipes in the future!
+If you don’t, they are super inexpensive and worth it if you plan on making more donut recipes!
 Once you make these cuties, you’ll want everything to be donut shaped!

 This pumpkin crisp is a delicious twist on the traditional apple crisp.
 It’s a heavenly sweet treat that is creamy, warm, and crumbling with pumpkin spice flavors.
 Top it with vanilla ice cream for the ultimate melt-in-your-mouth experience.